tashoyan/docker-spark-submit/README.md

 # docker-spark-submit TODO Update the name if needed.

-##Docker image to run Spark applications.
+## Docker image to run Spark applications

 Performs the following tasks:
 1. Get the source code from the SCM repository